rob-3/steel-lang/README.md

 # Steel

 Steel is a programming language for teaching beginners best practices and functional programming patterns.
-Currently, it is a prototype; bugs and missive features are expected.
+Currently, it is a prototype; bugs and missing features are expected.

 ## Installation